apiel/zicBox/NOTE.md

 - TODO see if we can make OS read only and data on separate partition to reduce chance of corruption

+- TODO ER-1 if duration longer than sample, then stretch sample

 - TODO drone engine

 - TODO in menu could use knob or a button to navigate between multiple options...